Sandi Licking, Client Solutions Training Manager

 Subscriptions served to individuals that are tied to a partnership agreement with other goods or services.
 For example, a subscription to a beauty magazine may be tied to the purchase of a hair dryer.
 The subscription amount may be deducted from the cost of the goods or service at the point of sale if the consumer declines the subscription.

 Subscriptions purchased in quantities of 11 or more to promote the professional or business interests of the purchaser.
-Paid sponsored sales include the following categories: sponsorship, group and military subscriptions.
+Paid sponsored sales include the following categories: sponsorship, group, school (for classroom use), and military subscriptions.

 Verified circulation is subscription copies designated by publishers for readership in public places or intended for individual use by recipients who are likely to have a strong affinity for the editorial content of the magazine.
-There are two subcategories:
+There are two types of verified subscriptions: